jbprojectlab/Library/junior-phase/23-redux/README.md

 ## Postwork

-In addition to the review video playlist above...
+In addition to the review video above...

 - [📺 Getting Started with Redux](https://egghead.io/lessons/react-redux-the-single-immutable-state-tree) by Dan Abramov (redux creator)—do lessons 1 through 7 only